Lisx5JP/aloe-records/content/_index.md

 ## About Aloe

 Aloe is a plant that grows in the subtropics and tropics.
-Its leaves are long and pointed, with spiny edges and a thick, juicy interior.
+Its leaves are long and pointed, with spiny edges and a thick, juicy interior.Aloe is found in many Chinese homes (like mine) some are used as herbal medicine.
+Aloe is not alone.